earthstar-project/earthstar/README.md

 ## Details

 ### Classes
-* A KeywingStore is responsible for holding and querying the data.
+* Store -- responsible for holding and querying the data.
-* So far there's an in-memory implementation.
-* Next up will be SQLite, leveldb, IndexedDB?
-* The zoo of classes will eventually be:
-    * KeywingStore -- store and query the data
+* Validator -- for a specific feed format, checks validity of incoming messages and signs outgoing messages.
+* Coming soon:
-    * KeywingHTTPSyncer -- run HTTP server, and sync over HTTP
+    * HTTPSyncer -- run HTTP server, and sync over HTTP
-    * KeywingStreamSyncer -- sync over a duplex stream
+    * StreamSyncer -- sync over a duplex stream
-    * KeywingPeerFinder -- find peers and connect to them
+    * PeerFinder -- find peers and connect to them
-    * KeywingEncryptedStore -- make it easier to store encrypted items
+    * EncryptedStore -- make it easier to store encrypted items
     * your app -- tell Keywing which data and which peers you are interested in so it knows what to fetch

 ### Planned features:
 * Workspaces - Like a Slack workspace / Discord server / scuttleverse.
 Control who joins, block people, invitations, etc.
 * Encryption - Wrap items in an encrypted envelope.
 They will still sync without being understood by middle-people.
 * Metadata - Each item can have its own small k-v metadata, which can help us query for things.
-KeywingStore will be responsible for indexing it.
+The Store will be responsible for indexing it.
 The goal is simple general purpose indexing so apps don't need their own indexes.
 * Namespaces? - Within a workspace, like top-level folders, to more easily control what to sync and keep different apps from stepping on each others' data.

 ### Items table schema